rumi55/astra-sites/readme.txt

 == Changelog ==

 v1.0.8 - 5-Sept-2017
+* Enhancement: Disabled dismiss-able notice visible once for each user.
 * Enhancement: Showing error message for for user who have not `manage_plugins` capability.

 v1.0.7 - 1-Sept-2017